Dateline: Belgrade, Serbia

 Countries like South Africa are using their citizens’ need to obtain visas for most countries as a bargaining chip as well, recently firing a warning shot by ending visa-free travel for New Zealanders and threatening to do so to Americans and Europeans as well.

-The world’s fastest growing passport
+The world’s fastest-growing passport

 The reality is that the United States, nor any other western country, is not the fastest growing passport.
 That’s no surprise, as there is plenty of room for restrictions to be added, but not much room for growth.

-However, the world’s fastest growing passport is from a country you likely wouldn’t expect: Serbia.
+However, the world’s fastest-growing passport is from a country you likely wouldn’t expect: Serbia.

 The government here in Serbia has done an excellent job negotiating increased visa-free travel over the last decade.
 We learned this when studying various passport indexes to create our own Nomad Passport Index earlier this year.

 In general, visa-free travel across countries is increasing.
-Europe’s Schengen Area has added 19 so-called “Annex Level II” countries to its visa-free travel list in just the last two years alone, and a good chunk of the 61 countries that can visit Europe without a visa were added after 2000.
+Europe’s Schengen Area has added 19 so-called “Annex Level II” countries to its visa-free travel list in just the last two years alone, and a good chunk of the 61 countries that can visit Europe without a visa was added after 2000.

 That’s the reason that citizens of countries from Peru to Georgia to Timor-Leste can visit Europe with the same visa-free privileges as US, Canadian, and Australian citizens.
 You can learn more about Schengen visa-free travel by watching this video.